rammalahmad/rammalahmad.github.io/_pages/about.md

 ## *15 October 2024*: Paper accepted at NeurIPS Math-AI Workshop 2024

 Thrilled to announce that our research paper, "Learning Mathematical Rules with Large Language Models" has been accepted at the [MATH-AI Workshop at NeurIPS'24](https://mathai2024.github.io/).
+This work was done during my end-of-studies internship in the AI research team at JPMorgan.
 A heartfelt thank you to everyone involved in making this outcome possible!

 Paper available [here](https://arxiv.org/pdf/2410.16973.pdf).